-Chen Palmer’s reputation for excellence is built on our record of excellence and having 18 years of experience advising clients.
-In addition to public law litigation, we provide expert advice on public law issues including law and policy reform, decisions by Government or statutory bodies and inquiries and reviews.
+Chen Palmer’s reputation for excellence is built on our record of successful problem solving and 28 years of experience advising clients.
+In addition to public law litigation, we provide expert advice on public law issues including law and policy reform, reviewing decisions by Government or statutory bodies and inquiries and reviews.

 Chen Palmer’s main areas of specialist expertise are in solving legal, regulatory and policy problems with or within the Government and its various agencies, for example: